-The reporting period is generally the time during the contracted provider's 2021 fiscal year during which its contract was in effect.
+The reporting period is generally the period during the contracted provider's 2021 fiscal year during which its contract was in effect.
 The reporting period must not exceed twelve months.
 The beginning and ending dates are pre-populated.
-If provider believes the pre-populated dates are incorrect, it is extremely important to call (737) 867-7812 before continuing with cost report preparation.
+If provider believes the pre-populated dates are incorrect, it is extremely important, please email costinformationpfd@hhs.texas.gov before continuing with cost report preparation.
 Refer to the Instructions, Step 2 for additional assistance.